yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] Pies
       ⬆ Back to Top

-### Question 10: Where did the baker put the cookies?
+### "The baker made yummy cookies.
+He put them in a big jar.
+Children came to buy the cookies.
+They loved the sweet taste."
+Question 10: Where did the baker put the cookies?

 - [ ] In a box
 - [x] In a jar